Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale fluctuation relations and martingale versions of the second law

 \begin{leftbar} Applying Jensen's inequality (\ref{eq:jensen}) for $X=S^{\rm tot}_{\T}$ to Eq.~(\ref{eq:SStop}), we obtain the {\bf second law of thermodynamics at stopping times}, viz.,

-\end{leftbar} Note that the martingale version of the second law, Eq.~(\ref{eq:mart_Stot4}), implies the second law Eq.~(\ref{eq:secondlawxx}) and is a significantly stronger result.
-Even though in stochastic processes negative fluctuations of entropy production exist, according to the martingale second law, Eq.~(\ref{eq:mart_Stot4}), an observer cannot anticipate those so-called transient "violations" of the second law based on the past history $X_{[0,s]}$ of the process!
+\end{leftbar} Note that the martingale version of the second law, Eq.~(\ref{eq:mart_Stot5}), implies the second law Eq.~(\ref{eq:secondlawxx}) and is a significantly stronger result.
+Even though in stochastic processes negative fluctuations of entropy production exist, according to the martingale second law, Eq.~(\ref{eq:mart_Stot5}), an observer cannot anticipate those so-called transient "violations" of the second law based on the past history $X_{[0,s]}$ of the process! {Hence, Eq.~(\ref{eq:mart_Stot5}) is a stochastic version of the second law of thermodynamics, in the same way that (\ref{eq:1LST}) is a stochastic version of the first law of thermodynamics. }

 The second law of thermodynamics at stopping times provides a different, but equivalent, perspective: an observer cannot reduce entropy by stopping the processes at a cleverly chosen moment.